-- 1. Employees shall not be assigned, except in accordance with the regulations of the State Board of Education, to subjects, grades and/or other classes outside their teaching certificates and/or their major or minor fields of study or qualifications in specialty areas, unless otherwise provided in this Agreement. - 2.
-The District will provide the Association President no later than October 15 a list of provisional employees teaching out of their area of certification in accordance with State law, and a copy of a written plan of support if required by law. - 3.
-The assignment, vacancy and transfer provisions included herein (Article IV, Section 11) shall apply to all certificated teachers (general and special education) and School Counselors/ESS's.
+- 1. Employees shall not be assigned, except in accordance with the regulations of the State Board of Education, to subjects, grades and/or other classes outside their teaching endorsements/certifications. - 2.
+The District will provide the Association President no later than October 15 a list of provisional employees teaching out of their endorsement area in accordance with State law, and a copy of a written plan of support if required by law. - 3.
+The assignment, vacancy and transfer provisions included herein (Article IV, Section 11) shall apply to all certificated teachers (general and special education) and P-12 School Counseling Team.

-C. Notice of Tentative Assignment
+C. Assignment